How I Increased 2 Blogs’ Page Views By Over 2000%

 The first thing I set out to do was learn as much as I could as fast as I could about the topic I was writing about.
 Whether you’re a freelancer or an in-house content creator, you have to completely immerse yourself in your subject before even thinking about putting fingers to keyboard.

 First, start with a basic Google search and see who ranks for your given industry and/or topic at hand.
 Check out the blogs on these sites, and learn the names of those producing top-notch content.
 Keep your eyes peeled for list posts of key influencers and visit their respective websites and social media profiles.

-The more you learn not only about your topic but about what type of content is effective in any given industry will give you a good idea of what to write and how to write it.
+The more you learn not only about the topic, but about what type of content is effective in that particular space, will give you a good idea of what to write and how to write it.

 As I discussed in How to Blog Like a Boss: 3 B.I.G.
 Blogging Basics, it’s important to understand the basics of writing for SEO.
 Here are a few tips for starters:

 - Focus your piece of content around a keyword or phrase.

 - Craft a headline that pulls readers in.